 Top Courses: Engineering, Technology, Science, Architecture

 Talking of the best universities in Boston, we can’t pass by without mentioning Harvard.
 Beginning with just nine students, Harvard University is among the best engineering colleges in Boston.
 Students have a wide range of degree options, with around 90 UG and 150 PG programs.
-Since it is one of the best colleges in Boston, students receive offers from companies such as Amazon, Google, and JP Morgan Chase.
-There are also several cafes in Boston that you could visit after attending your lectures, which you can read more about in our blog!
+Since it is one of the Boston top colleges, students receive offers from companies such as Amazon, Google, and JPMorgan Chase.
 Harvard University, one of the oldest and most prestigious universities globally, offers over 90 undergraduate and 150 graduate programs.
-With an undergraduate enrollment of approximately 6,700 students and graduate enrollment of around 14,000 students, it is known for its exceptional academic rigor.
-Established in 1636, this best universities in Boston is a top choice for students aiming to work at companies like Amazon, Google, and JP Morgan Chase.
+With an undergraduate enrollment of approximately 6,700 students and a graduate enrollment of around 14,000 students, it is known for its exceptional academic rigor.

 Location: 77 Massachusetts Ave, Cambridge, MA 02139, United States